Hale County Small Claims Court cases are heard in 2 courthouses in Hale County.

 Precinct 3 Place 1 Courthouse in the City of Abernathy

 This courthouse is located at:P O Box 217 Abernathy, TX 79311-0217

 This courthouse handles cases for Precinct 3 Place 1.
+The court’s website can be found here.
 The phone number for the court is (806)757-2476.
 And you can email the court by clicking here.